Node.js

 endpoint: agent.traceableai:5441 # update to point to a TPA

-Following is a sample of complete config.yaml file:
+Following is a sample config.yaml file:

 service_name: nodeagent